 Black Friday supply chain challenges are many.
 When gearing up their cloud infrastructure for the big day, organizations should consider solutions that can support their omnichannel operations using one, unified platform.

-TrueCommerce’s Foundry Platform is one such solution.
-It not only offers key supply chain pillars including EDI, Inventory Management and Digital Commerce, but also an array of add-ons, such as Product Information Management, Pack & Ship, Drop Shipping, Marketplace Integration, Cartonization and many others.
-In addition, Foundry guarantees high availability and resilience when orders and shipments are surging, so companies can execute on their Black Friday goals with confidence.
+TrueCommerce’s platform is one such solution.
+It not only offers key supply chain pillars including EDI, Inventory Management and Digital Commerce, but also an array of add-ons, such as Drop Shipping, Marketplace Integrations, Scan-Based Trading and many others.
+In addition, TrueCommerce guarantees high availability and resilience when orders and shipments are surging, so companies can execute on their Black Friday goals with confidence.